 (4) All sums so advanced, with all interest thereon, shall be a first charge upon all the property of the estate, or the share advanced against, as the case may be, and shall bear interest at the rate fixed by the Public Trustee, but not exceeding 5% per annum, except with the approval of the Minister.

+(4a) The interest payable under subsection (4) may be debited against an account of the estate in a Fund on the first day of the months of April and October in each year.

 (5) All interest received under this provision shall be credited to the Common Account.

 (6) A certificate under the hand and seal of the Public Trustee, stating the amount owing for advances and interest on any specified date, by the estate or person to whom the advances were made, and the share, if any, against which they were made, shall be sufficient evidence of the facts until the contrary is proved.

 [Section 44 amended by No. 113 of 1965 s.
 8; No. 49 of 1996 s.
 64; No. 77 of 2006 s.
-17.]
+17; No. 9 of 2008 s.
+27.]

+44A.
+Reserve funds

+(1) The Public Trustee may establish one or more reserve funds to which may be credited amounts under this Act or moneys approved by the Minister in the current agreement.

+(2) Each reserve fund is to have a distinguishing name.

+(3) The Public Trustee may from time to time apply any of the moneys in a reserve fund in accordance with the current agreement.

+(4) The Public Trustee shall invest moneys in a reserve fund in the Common Account.

+[Section 44A inserted No. 9 of 2008 s.
+28.]

 45. Unclaimed moneys to be paid into consolidated account